shu300/log/README.md

 # log
-log package for internal use
+golang log package for internal use